 Images For Use By Upgraded+ Only 

 "I think you're selling yourself/us short.
 This is a powerful piece with a moving subject… but since it is THE LAST LINE IN THE PIECE, I believe it should pack more punch than that.
 Go get it."

 Uh, the ‘moving subject’ is dead, SIR!
 But whatever you say, I think I got it, SIR!

 Try this for size: “Ok, you lout, if you insist.
 Protect that snout, ‘cause here’s my fist!”

 "The faculty is full of Marist Brothers?--I am unfamiliar with this term.
 It was not in my dictionary.
 Did you mean Marxist?
 And if so, what did you mean by it?"

 Achtung!
 I see your problem, comrade.
 You have Marxist dictionary written by atheistic communist revolutionary!
 But trust me, Marists exist.
-They wear monk robes tied by rosary belts made of wooden beads the size of kumquats that’ll leave welts on your noggin for days if you cross them.
+They're a Catholic order wearing monk robes tied at the waist by rosary belts made of wooden beads the size of kumquats that’ll leave welts on your noggin for days if you tick them off.

 In a League of Their Own"The bards knows they place in the world of writing.
 Many has written about bards but they has never tells of mostly their names."

 Hands up!
 I’m stumped.
 Even ee cummings would have to step aside on this one.
 So, I think I’ll end them here.